abloomston/workwithme.guide-myguide/index.md

 ## Communication Preferences

 - Slack is the best.
-- I have a bad memory, so never feed bad about "pinging" me with a private message reminder if you are waiting on me for something
+- I have a bad memory, so never feed bad about "pinging" me with a private message reminder if you are waiting on me for something.

 ## Me Being Me

 - I tend to ask a lot of questions.
-I'd rather ask a question and be the person who looks "dumb" the end up the [Too Afriad to Ask](https://imgflip.com/memetemplate/69723592/Chris-Pratt---Too-Afraid-to-Ask).
+I'd rather ask a question and be the person who looks "dumb" such as the [Too Afriad to Ask](https://imgflip.com/memetemplate/69723592/Chris-Pratt---Too-Afraid-to-Ask) meme.
-- Sometimes I ask overly broad questions - I do this on purpose to see where the conversation goes and to make sure I'm learning about the ["unknown unknowns"](https://theunknownunknown.org/what-are-unknown-unknowns/)
+- Sometimes I ask overly broad questions - I do this on purpose to see where the conversation goes and to make sure I'm learning about the ["unknown unknowns"](https://theunknownunknown.org/what-are-unknown-unknowns/).
 - Sometimes I get [nerd sniped](https://xkcd.com/356/).
 It's not difficult to get me excited about a subject, so don't feel bad about telling me to stay on-topic.